szaidman22/Intro-to-Python-Book/2_Introduction_to_Programming/Flow_Control/Flow_Control_Notes.md

 A **match** statement in its most basic form is similar to an if statement.
 However, it compares a single value against multiple values, whereas if can test multiple expressions with any condition.
 - it was introduced in Python 3.10.
-- it's basically like a case statement in SQL
+- it's basically like a case statement in SQL, but you can't use conditions, only values (so can't say match: case > 10 for example)

 example: